catelynhansen/student-task-tracker/README.md

 - Creating a task list using HTML
 - Structuring content using lists and inputs
 - Improving UI with basic CSS styling
+- Dynamically adding tasks with checkboxes using JavaScript

 ## Live Demo
 https://catelynhansen.github.io/student-task-tracker/